cmpi-standard/headers/ISSUES.md

   added?
 From its description, seems to match better: http://www.stack.nl/~dimitri/doxygen/manual/commands.html#cmdsince

+  AM: Done, by using our own @addedNNN commands.

 * Use of @parblock for parameters triggers a new "Parameters" section heading fopr any subsequent parameters of the function.
   This is probably fixed in Doxygen 1.8.10 (needs verification), see: